opencor/sundials/doc/superbuild/source/cvodes/Usage/SIM.rst

    **Arguments:**
      * ``cvode_mem`` -- pointer to the CVODES memory block.
-     * ``nst`` -- number of successful steps inbetween calls to the monitor function 0 by default;    a 0 input will turn off monitoring.
+     * ``nst`` -- number of successful steps in between calls to the monitor function 0 by default;    a 0 input will turn off monitoring.

    **Return value:**
      * ``CV_SUCCESS`` -- The optional value has been successfully set.